 A solution would provide critical insights into turbulence, one of the most complex phenomena in classical physics.

-The solution does not emerge from bounding singularities or smoothing turbulence.
-Instead, it unfolds through resonance — where structural balance suppresses escalation, and flow inherits form.
+This resolution does not arise by bounding singularities or smoothing chaos.
+It emerges through resonance — where structural equilibrium contains escalation, and fluid motion inherits form from rhythm, not constraint.

 If you are an arXiv member and believe this contribution deserves broader visibility, you may use the following endorsement code when supporting its publication: